 I was very excited to see Art 14 and had great expectations that this one will top last year's fair.
 I enjoyed last year's exhibition and the number of international galleries exhibiting, it helped piqued my interest again in Asian art which I didn't have a lot of access to – living in London and Europe for almost 13 years.
 Thank God for this kind of art fair, I can see galleries that I normally won't be able to see here in London.

 This year, Art14 seems to be going on the same momentum with a lot of varied artworks from all over the world.
 There are some that I've recently seen at the London Art Fair a few weeks ago and a few other artists and artworks that were already featured last year.
 Kind of disappointed with that but I don't undermine that these are interesting artworks.
 Nonetheless, I'm glad I went because I have discovered artists that I haven't known before or haven't known as painters.

-One of my favourite pieces was a painting from Gao Xingjian, the Nobel Prize laureate for Literature who won for his novel Soul Mountain (which I’ve read before I moved to Europe) who is actually a celebrated Paris-based painter.
+One of my favourite pieces was a painting by Gao Xingjian, the Nobel Prize laureate for Literature** who won for his novel Soul Mountain (which I read before I moved to Europe) who is actually a celebrated Paris-based painter.
 Gao uses Chinese ink to paint on canvasses with the technique of Chinese ink painting.
-The result of which is really a meditative piece.
-Zhao Zhao, former assistant of Ai Weiwei, blew my mind with Waterfall, a mixed media installation of an imperial throne, awashed with red wax dripping like blood.
-Another favourite of mine is Liu Wei’s male portrait which almost feels like a handwork of Lucien Freud, reborn with a new contemporary Asian mind-set.
+The result of this is really a meditative piece.
+Zhao Zhao, the former assistant of Ai Weiwei, blew my mind with Waterfall, a mixed media installation of an imperial throne, washed with red wax dripping like blood.
+Another favourite of mine is Liu Wei's male portrait which almost feels like the handwork of Lucien Freud, reborn with a new contemporary Asian mindset.

 For those who weren't able to go to see Art14, here are some of my favourites: